407-610-2417

 Your current performance is one of the factors that can affect your SEO pricing.
 If your site is already well-optimized with strong content and a solid technical foundation, ongoing SEO costs may be lower.
 In this case, the focus will shift to refining and expanding your strategy to build on existing results.

 However, if your site has significant issues — such as technical problems, poor content, or a lack of backlinks — the costs may be higher.
-Addressing these issues will require more work and investment.
+Addressing these problems will require more work and investment.
 In general, the more foundational work needed, the higher the SEO costs.

 Competition in Your Niche Market